brshallo/r4ds_solutions/docs/13-relational-data.md

-# ch.
+# Ch.
 13: Relational data

 > "The relations of three or more tables are always a property of the relations between each pairs."